Simple Appetizers Your Guests Will Love!

 - In a saucepan, melt the butter over medium heat until hot, add the chopped onions and saute until they become translucent.

 - Sprinkle in the flour and mix well till you have a smooth paste.
 Cook the flour for a couple of minutes.

-- Add ½ tsp salt, chicken, sour cream and half n half.
+- Add ½ teaspoon salt, chicken, sour cream and half n half.
 Mix well and cook until the chicken is cooked through (about 20 minutes on my stove).

 - Taste and add salt and pepper to your taste, along with paprika, chives, and shredded cheese.
-Mix and simmer on low heat for a further 10-15 minutes.
+Mix and simmer on low heat for a further 10 to 15 minutes.
 Turn off the heat and let it cool.